 (c) A consolidated summary of the historical workers' compensation claims loss experience and the allocated loss expenses of the proposed group members for a minimum of the three most recent, full policy years, as well as the current policy year through the last completed quarter under the current policy at the time the application is submitted;

-(d) An evaluation of the historical workers' compensation claims costs for the anticipated initial group members, including an actuarial projection of the expected claims costs for each of the first five years of the group self insurer's operation.
-The actuarial projection shall be prepared by an independent person with current experience in making California workers' compensation actuarial projections for self insured employers or group insurance, and who shall have a designation of Fellow of the Casualty Actuarial Society (FCAS) or be a member of the American Academy of Actuaries (MAAA).

-(e) A five () year pro forma financial statement including, but not limited to, an income statement, balance sheet, projected cash flows, and claims payout projections.
+(d) A five (5) year pro forma financial statement including, but not limited to, an income statement, balance sheet, projected cash flows, and claims payout projections.
 The pro forma financial statement must include a detailed separation of assets, liabilities, retained earnings, taxes, and accrual and distribution of excess contributions.
 If any claims costs are discounted, the interest rate assumptions and payout patterns must be described and must be based on reasonable assumptions.
-The claims payout schedule shall be calculated using the 80th percent actuarial confidence level figures from the actuarial study.

-(f) A summary of the specific details of the group self-insurer's operating plan or the plan itself, including, but not limited to, descriptions of:
+(e) A summary of the specific details of the group self-insurer's operating plan or the plan itself, including, but not limited to, descriptions of:

 (1) The group self-insurer's legal and organizational structure;